 Registered Nurse

-Registered nurses coordinate and provide care for patients in a variety of medical settings.
+Registered nurses coordinate and provide care for patients in various medical settings.
 They have completed at least an associate’s degree in nursing, although most earn a bachelor’s of science in nursing.
 Most nurses work under the supervision of a physician.

 - Typical Education: Associate degree or higher